-The well-established Bayesian approximation error method \cite{kaipio2006statistical, arridge:2006} is an early data-driven approach to estimate a statistical model error.
-Recall, that in Bayesian inversion we want to determine the posterior distribution of the unknown $x$ given $y$ and using Bayes' formula we obtain
+The well-established Bayesian \acl{AEM} \cite{kaipio2006statistical, arridge:2006} is an early data-driven approach to estimating a statistical model error.
+Recall that in Bayesian inversion we want to determine the posterior distribution of the unknown $x$ given $y$ and using Bayes' formula we obtain

 Thus, the posterior distribution is characterised by the likelihood $p(y|x)$ and the chosen prior $p(x)$ on the unknown.
 Typically, the likelihood $p(y|x)$ is modelled using accurate knowledge of the forward operator $A: \calX \to \calY$ as well as the noise model on the data $y$.
-The underlying idea of the approximation error method is now to adjust the likelihood by examining the difference between the (accurate) forward operator $A$ and its approximation $\ApproxOp$ \eqref{eqn:invProb}--\eqref{eqn:invProb_approxModel} as
+The underlying idea of the approximation error method is to adjust the likelihood by examining the difference between the (accurate) forward operator $A$ and its approximation $\ApproxOp$ \eqref{eqn:invProb}--\eqref{eqn:invProb_approxModel} as

 Including an additive model for the measurement noise $e$, this leads to the modified observation model